 How Executive Leaders Build Trust

 Building trust is increasingly challenging and vital for executive leadership teams.
 Distrust in society is breeding polarization.
 Evidence suggests less than a third of employees are willing to help, live near, or work alongside someone who disagrees with their point of view on things that matter.
-Trust is the currency of any business and is what holds a business together during change.
-CEOs and top management teams are expected to be visionary change catalysts in a fast-paced digital marketplace.
-However, privately many leaders question if it is possible to be considered trustworthy during change, given the decline in employee confidence.
+Trust is the currency of any business and holds a company together during change.
+CEOs and top management teams are expected to be visionary change catalysts.
+However, many leaders privately question whether it's possible to be considered trustworthy during change events, given the decline in employee confidence.
 The good news is that you can rebuild trust after it is broken, but only if you manage what you say and do well.
-Here are proven strategies you can use to build high-quality trust-based relationships and a quiz to gauge your trustworthiness.
+Here are proven strategies to build high-quality trust-based relationships and a quiz to gauge your trustworthiness.

 Why executive leadership trust matters